National Immigrant Justice Center

 - Prepares the case for hearing, drafting legal papers, engaging in negotiation, presenting evidence, etc. in accord with the Code of Professional Responsibility for the legal profession.

 - Conducts assessment of client on social, psychological and economic functioning and determines appropriate interventions and referrals.
+Ensures the provision of a wide range of services for clients.

 - Carries a volume of work as required by the department.
 Has in-depth knowledge of legal and other resources.
 Provides a wide range of court advocacy services.